shichao-an/notes/docs/lkd/ch3.md

 ### Process Descriptor and the Task Structure

 Another name for a process is a **task**.
 The Linux kernel internally refers to processes as tasks.
-In this book, the terms are used interchangeably, though <u>"task" generally refers to a process from the kernel’s point of view.</u>
+In this book, the terms are used interchangeably, though <u>"task" generally refers to a process from the kernel's point of view.</u>

 The kernel stores the list of processes in a circular doubly linked list called the **task list**.

 A **process descriptor** of the type `struct task_struct` (defined in `<linux/sched.h>`) is an element in the task list.
 It contains all the information about a specific process.

 The `task_struct` is a relatively large data structure, at around 1.7 kilobytes on a 32-bit machine.
-The process descriptor contains the data that describes the executing program: open files, the process’s address space, pending signals, the process’s state, etc. See the figure below.
+The process descriptor contains the data that describes the executing program: open files, the process's address space, pending signals, the process's state, etc. See the figure below.

 [![Figure 3.1 The process descriptor and task list.](figure_3.1.png)](figure_3.1.png "Figure 3.1 The process descriptor and task list.")